TanjaKec/dsbootc/content/module1/ImportExport/_index.en.markdown

 ### Importing data using `jsonlite`

-When accessing JSON file in R using the `jsonlite` package you need to point to the file by providing the local path if the file is downloaded or by the URL from where it could be accessed.
+When accessing a JSON file in R using the `jsonlite` package you need to point to the file by providing the local path if the file is downloaded or by the URL from where it can be accessed.

 ```r